UKGovCamp Code of Conduct

 How to report an incident:

-If you believe you’re experiencing unacceptable behaviour as outlined above, please contact us via organisers@ukgovcamp.com or approach an organiser or volunteer on the day.
+If you believe you’re experiencing unacceptable behaviour as outlined above, please approach an organiser or write to conduct@ukgovcamp.com.

 Please also tell us if you observe a potentially dangerous situation, someone in distress, or violations of these guidelines; even if the situation is not happening to you.
 We are here to help.